Virtual Real Estate Investor's Toolbox

 Zillow

-zillow logoWhen it comes to property research, estimating market values, and understanding the local market, Zillow can be a surprisingly useful resource (and no, I'm not talking about “Zestimates”).
+zillow logoRegarding property research, estimating market values, and understanding the local market, Zillow can be a surprisingly useful resource (and no, I'm not talking about “Zestimates”).
 Zillow can be extremely helpful with land valuation and finding local realtors who can help get pictures, find comparable properties, and even get your properties sold for you.
-Zillow is one of those priceless resources I use all the time (and it doesn’t cost me a dime).

 Google Earth

-Google Earth logoIf you aren't already using Google Earth, you need to get it pronto (and given that it's free, there's really no reason not to have it).
-For several years now, Google Earth has been one of the most useful tools I know about when it comes to finding accurate and reliable data on the topography, surroundings and street views of the properties I’m researching.
-When you’re making a buying decision on any property (especially when its vacant land), this kind of perspective can be extremely useful.
+Google Earth logoIf you aren't already using Google Earth, you need to get it pronto (and given that it's free, there's no reason not to have it).
+For several years now, Google Earth has been one of the most useful tools I know about when it comes to finding accurate and reliable data on the topography, surroundings, and street views of the properties I’m researching.
+When you’re making a buying decision on any property (especially when it's vacant land), this kind of perspective can be extremely useful.
 For a quick look at how powerful Google Earth is for virtual real estate investors, check out this blog post.

 DataTree

-mapright logoIf you ever need to do research on a property's size, shape, location, dimensions, the physical attributes of the property, or the ownership of it (along with many other things), MapRight is an incredibly useful due diligence tool that can help you in a number of ways.
-It does require a paid subscription, but if you're in the practice of regularly researching land, there are dozens of good reasons to pay for this service.
+Land id logoIf you ever need to research a property's size, shape, location, dimensions, physical attributes of the property, or ownership (along with many other things), Land id is an incredibly useful due diligence tool that can help you in several ways.

 County Websites

-If you plan to work in any particular area on an ongoing basis, it is definitely worth your while to explore the county's website and figure out what it has to offer – you might be surprised at how much you can learn from it!
+If you plan to work in any particular area on an ongoing basis, it is worth your while to explore the county's website and figure out what it has to offer – you might be surprised at how much you can learn from it!

 Communication & Closing

-bombbomb-logoBombBomb is a service that allows you to send your clients and prospects a video email – which can be highly instrumental in helping you build trust and make the closing process easier for your customers.
+loom logoLoom is a service that allows you to send your clients and prospects a video email – which can be highly instrumental in helping you build trust and make the closing process easier for your customers.
 Working your real estate business over the internet has its challenges.
 Some people will perceive it as impersonal and won't necessarily trust a faceless name on the other end of an email or property listing.
 That’s where BombBomb comes in.
 I’ve found that most people respond very well to video emails, and they have helped me gain significant credibility when dealing with new prospects.
 For a more detailed overview, check out this blog post.

 OpenPhone